 - 1. Using a vegetable peeler, a handheld shaver, or a mandoline, shave the zucchini lengthways into thin ribbons.
 Repeat with the fennel and cucumber.

-- 2. Place the shaved vegetables in a large serving bowl and sprinkle with the dill fronds and parsley.
-Sprinkle with some really good-quality extra-virgin olive oil and then squeeze with the lemon or yuzu juice and season with salt and pepper to taste.
+- 2. Place the shaved vegetables in a large serving bowl and sprinkle with the dill and parsley.
+Dribble with some really lovely extra-virgin olive oil and then squeeze with the lemon or yuzu juice and season with salt and pepper to taste.
+That’s it.
+You’re done.